CelestialAbyss/create-customized/README.md

 Then just download the .zs files from here into the scripts folder.
 You can also make a .txt file and change the .txt file extension to .zs then copy and paste the scripts through Notepad.

 ## What is CraftTweaker?
 Why use it?
+Couldn't you just try and learn JavaScript?

+I could try and learn JavaScript, but it's not really clicking with me as well as ZenScript.
+Also, CraftTweaker is actually older than KubeJS.

 Here's a quote from the Create GitHub wiki as to why I use ZenScript: